 We encourage and support our barristers and staff to contribute their skills to a wide range of charities and community activities.
 A number of us are charity trustees or school governors.

+We also participate in the Bar’s Pegasus Access Scheme (PASS), a centrally coordinated work experience programme that aims to support those from diverse backgrounds to consider a career at the Bar.
 The Scheme is administered by the Honourable Society of the Inner Temple for the Bar of England and Wales.
 It is part of the Inns of Court’s work to encourage and support diversity and social mobility in the profession.

 Legal education & profession

 We are keen to establish links with the academic teaching of law.
 We sponsor an annual public lecture at Oxford University to raise awareness of key issues in EU law within the academic and wider community.
 The lecture is held in honour of our former Head of Chambers, Sir Jeremy Lever QC.